How to Grow Roses: A Complete Beginner’s Guide to Rose Care

-Once I learned that some roses are easier to care for than others, I started with the easier shrub roses and slowly progressed to other rose types.
+That changed once I learned that some roses are far easier to grow than others.
+I started with low-maintenance shrub roses and gradually expanded into other types as I gained confidence.

 (Posts on stacyling.com may contain affiliate links.
 Click HERE for full disclosure.)